luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 eselect profile list
 eselect profile set 7
 ```
-Once you selected `no-multilib`, it's hard to get back.
+Once you selected `no-multilib`, it's a little hard to get back.

 ### Other configuration
 ```